iamshirdi/Twain_direct_Sample_Application/README.md

+# Twain Direct API Sample Implmentation
-I have developed a sample app using Twain direct protcol(Bridge App) instead of twain commands C# app (self written) hoping my App need not be changed in future when Scanners are directly Twain direct compatible (without Twain bridge).
+- I have developed a sample app using Twain direct protcol(Bridge App) instead of twain commands C# app (self written) hoping my App need not be changed in future when Scanners are directly Twain direct compatible (without Twain bridge).
 It also supports accesing scanner remotely (lan,cloud- programmatic interface only)
 <br>
 <br>